 We all have seen trees full of fruits.
 Oranges, apples, peaches, nectarines, grapes are all plants that bear fruits.
 But, have you ever thought of how these plants produce fruits.
 In this lesson we are going to learn about how pollination and fertilization take place in flowers in order to produce fruits.
-At the end of the lesson you can go to Pollination and Fertilization Quiz and check your knowledge on the lesson.
+At the end of the lesson you can go to the Quiz on Pollination and Fertilization and check your knowledge on the lesson.

 Pollination is the transfer (move) of pollen grains from the anther (of the stamen) to the stigma (of the pistil).